alphagov/rp-onboarding-tech-docs/source/pages/ms/ms.rst

 Local Matching Service
 ======================

-.. caution:: This documentation is no longer maintained. :ref:`View the latest documentation for building a matching service. <buildmatchingservice>`.
+.. warning:: This documentation is out of date.
+We have published `new technical documentation <https://www.docs.verify.service.gov.uk>`_.

 The purpose of a matching service is to find a match between a user’s verified identity and a record in a government service’s data sources.
 It allows the government service to be sure that the Jane Smith trying to access the service is the same Jane Smith already held on file.